ArttuJanhunen/CloudEdgeGroup/README.md

 * run `minikube addons enable ingress` and `minikube start`
 * Docker (duh)
 * Helm
+* Kube Lens helps a lot with visualizing your deployment.
+Lens is free for students & small businesses.
+See https://k8slens.dev/

 #### Quick start

 * Run `helm install <desired deployment name> ./edgemess`
 * Run `minikube ip` -> this will be the ip where your deployment is visible
-* You should be able to access your deployment in minikube ip, root should show 404 by NginX.
+* You should be able to access your deployment in minikube ip
-* '/keycloak' as path in the browser should show keycloak frontpage, add another '/' to fetch media
+* `<minikube ip>/` as path in the browser should show keycloak frontpage, add another '/' to fetch media
-* '/nextcloud' as path in browser should show nextcloud frontpage
+* `<minikube ip>/nextcloud` as path in browser should show nextcloud frontpage
-* Links should cause 404 by NginX, as redirecting by ingress fails